xiaosuiba/jekyll-now/_posts/2017-2-6-Use-localtime-in-openstack-for-windows-clients.md

 ---
 layout: post
 title: Use localtime in openstack for windows clients
-disqus: true
 ---
-# Use localtime in openstack for windows clients

 Recently we came across a issue in which a customer complained his windows client host timezone was always wrong.
 There's an 8 hours delay compares to the localtime(our customer were in China which uses UTC +8).
 Obviousely, it's an timezone problem.
 After googling and reading the source code of nova, I found something connected with this issue: